ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

     This is achieved by an optimization pass that uses [compile-time interpretation](https://forums.swift.org/t/compile-time-constant-expressions-for-swift/12879).
     Using such a general-purpose framework reduces the need for hardcoded knowledge within in the optimization passes.
-    This makes it easier for the implementation to evolve more freely, and allows the extensions to the logging API to benefit from the optimizations.
+    This makes it easier for the implementation to evolve, and allows the extensions to the logging API to benefit from the optimizations.
     However, the use of the interpreter means that implementing the logging API requires more sophistication.
 It requires separating out the implementation into